June 26, 2026

 Accrued expenses

-Common examples of accrued expenses are:
+Common examples of accrued expenses include:

 • Employee wages: Your employees have performed their job duties, but you haven't paid them yet